A look at efforts to make legal pot foster social justice

 Maryland's 2013 medical marijuana law required regulators to seek "racial, ethnic and geographical diversity" in awarding licenses.
 But no black-owned companies were selected for any of the initial 15 growers' licenses in a state where about one in three residents are black.

 After lawsuits and a couple of rounds of legislative effort, a 2018 state law added licenses in hopes of diversifying the industry.
-Applications are being processed.

 MASSACHUSETTS